WenjieDu/PyPOTS/README.md

 # via conda
 conda install conda-forge::pypots  # the first time installation conda update  conda-forge::pypots  # update pypots to the latest version

+# via docker
+docker run -it --name pypots wenjiedu/pypots  # docker will auto pull our built image and run a instance for you
+# after things settled, you can run python in the container to access the well-configured environment for running pypots
+# if you'd like to detach from the container, press ctrl-P + ctrl-Q
+# run `docker attach pypots` to enter the container again.
 ```

 ## ❖ Usage